Limit Theorems for Network Data without Metric Structure: Definition of Functional Dependence Measure

-The $\{Y_{j,n}:1\leq j\leq n,n\geq1\}$ can be a random field or random variables with network structures.
-Although $Y_{j,n}$ can be vector-valued, for simplicity of presentation and without loss of generality, we will only discuss the real-valued case.
+where the functions $F_{1,n},\ldots,F_{n,n}$ can be random functions (e.g. associated with a random network weights matrix, see Section~\ref{Sec: Example}) and we assume these functions are measurable with respect to $\c_{n}$.
+The triangular array $\{Y_{j,n}:1\leq j\leq n,\ n\geq1\}$ exhibits network dependence.
+Although $Y_{j,n}$ can be vector-valued, we restrict attention to the real-valued case for simplicity and without loss of generality.
 See Remark~\ref{remark 2.2} for details.